Tan-Sam/lab-mongo-restaurants/README.md

 # Lab: Restaurant Primer in MongoDB

+## I'm testing markup or down of github readme.
+### So this may seem random, but..
+    I'm a new line!

 ## Hungry?
 Find a restaurant!!
 In this lab, you will practise how to use MongoDb queries to find the most suitable restaurant(s) in the provided dataset.

 ## Dataset
 We will use the [Example Dataset from the MongoDb official web site](https://docs.mongodb.org/getting-started/shell/import-data/).

 1. Fork and Clone this lab repo to your local.
 1. [Download](https://raw.githubusercontent.com/mongodb/docs-assets/primer-dataset/dataset.json) the dataset and save it as `primer-dataset.json` in your local repo folder.
 We have included this file in your `.gitignore` already so it won't be pushed to your own github repo.